 We’ve previously discussed the WordPress upgrades.
 It’s now also logical to keep your WordPress version hidden from hackers.

 I’m curious as to how they can see the WordPress version you’re on, given that you have the login credentials.

 Hackers may easily check the WordPress version by looking at the source page.
 All they have to do now is

 CTRL F – right-click (on the webpage) – View Page Source (Search for Version).
 It will resemble the tag seen below.

 Enable a Web Application Firewall

-You’re probably aware with the concept of a firewall, which is a programme that helps to protect your computer from various types of malicious attacks.
+You’re probably aware of the concept of a firewall, which is a program that helps to protect your computer from various types of malicious attacks.
 You almost certainly have a firewall installed on your PC.

 A Web Application Firewall (WAF) is a type of firewall that is specifically designed to protect websites.
 Servers, particular websites, or large groups of websites can all be protected.

 A web application firewall (WAF) on your WordPress site will act as a firewall between your site and the rest of the internet.
 A firewall watches for suspicious behavior, detects assaults, viruses, and other unwelcome occurrences, and blocks anything it deems dangerous.

 Install SSL Certificate